- TABLE OF CONTENTS

 Some of the most deadly co-op tricks are played by parachurch people like Vision Forum, Bill Gothard, the Patriarchy Movement, James Dobson, Mike Pearl, Jack Van Impe, and hundreds of other such entities.
 They deceive Fundamentalists because they claim to believe all the fundamentals on the list, and usually they do.
 The problem is that they teach some cultic doctrine as to things like marriage, child rearing, spiritual gifts, and so forth.
 A classic example of the sort of rubbish these para-Church agents provocateur bring you is that Jack Van Impe teaches that Christians get to take their pets to Heaven with them.
 The area in which these people are heretics is usually an area that appeals to Fundamentalists, either because it seems to fulfill a biblical objective, or because it adds another legal standard of Christians living.

 The quickest way to cause a Fundamentalist pastor to wander is to prove to him that he has missed a Baptist Standard.
 Thousands of Baptist pastors have wrecked their whole ministry by trying to invent a new Baptist standard and be the first kid on the block to do so at the next pastors' rally.
 The Pearls have lead many pastors into a cruel form of child rearing and discipline, and the result is that cruelty to children becomes a church doctrine.
 The Patriarchy Movement, and Vision Forum, teach that Christians are to have as many children as possible so we can take over the world with our children.
-This is in direct contradiction of the Bible where Jesus tells us HE will build HIS Church, and we will not take over the world.
+This is in direct contradiction of the Bible where Jesus tells us HE will build HIS Church by preaching, not by copulation, and we will not take over the world.
 The method of church growth is not through the birth canal of woman but by preaching the Gospel.
-Let these people into your local church, and you will have vile sexual sin become rampant, just as it has in Vision Forum and with Bill Gothard.
+Let these people into your local church, and you will have vile sexual sin become rampant, just as it has in Vision Forum's leaders and with Bill Gothard.

 If you are a Fundamentalist, I would strongly encourage you to sit still somewhere, and ask yourself, "What have I added to the teaching of the Word of God that simply is not there?"
 If you have done this, I can promise you it was done at the instigation of some parachurch creep who seduced you.
 Or, you may have been inspired by another pastor who was seduced.
-This stuff is contagious like a virus.
+This stuff is contagious like cholera.

 Seminaries- Dallas, Talbot, and Southern Baptist schools are heavily infected with Calvinism.
 Dallas Seminary was founded by Lewis Sperry Chaffer who was a Presbyterian.
 This is why any local church with a pastor from Dallas Seminary will hear very little on infant baptism being wicked, and they may also find that their pastor is not sure whether to sprinkle or immerse in baptism.
 This is especially true in the Independent Fundamental Churches of America.
 But, any graduate from Dallas Seminary will be a five point Calvinist.